-It’s difficult to think creatively while working in the same routine day in and day out.
-Companies that don’t make time and space for product innovation will continue running a business as usual.
+Working in the same routine every day makes it difficult to think creatively.
+Companies that fail to make time and space for product innovation risk running their business as usual.

 However, there are ways to encourage innovation, such as holding a hackathon, which Harvard Business Review suggests companies use to stir up new ideas on various topics.
 It is important to involve members from all teams in the company, not just the product or tech team.

 Some companies choose a particular topic to inspire innovation, while others allow employees to work on passion projects during company time.